Puerto Rican Socialist Party: Branches in the mainland

 PSP branches emerged in the United States, most prominently among the Puerto Rican communities in the zones of New York City and Chicago.
 The PSP was primarily responsible for a pro-independence rally that drew 20,000 people to Madison Square Garden on October 27, 1974, and was broadcast on television.
 PSP members were also active in the movement against the Vietnam War.
 The PSP saw the Puerto Rican struggle as a part of the struggle of Latin America against US imperialism.

 FBI interference

-The PSP faced disruption from the FBI's COINTELPRO program and attacks from anticommunist forces on the island.
+The PSP faced disruption from the FBI's COINTELPRO program and attacks from anticommunist and antisocialist forces on the island.
 Mari Brás's son, Santiago Mari Pesquera, was murdered mysteriously in March 1976, and the offices and printing press of the PSP newspaper Claridad were bombed.
 Several party members narrowly escaped murder attempts.
 Other party members were accused of possessing weapons and explosives, but the prosecution's case failed to progress.
 Police kept files of tens of thousands of sympathizers of the PSP and other groups.